RCompare

 • rcompare_cli: Command-line interface with colored output and JSON export capabilities

-• rcompare_gui: Graphical interface built with the Slint UI framework, providing visual file comparison and copy operations
+• rcompare_gui: Graphical interface built with the Slint UI framework

 Architecture

-RCompare follows a modular workspace structure with strict separation of concerns, adhering to the architectural patterns established by the Czkawka project.
-The codebase is organized into four primary components:
+RCompare follows a modular workspace structure with strict separation of concerns, adhering to architectural patterns established by Czkawka-inspired projects.
+The codebase is organized into multiple focused crates:

 Component Structure